quinnburton/whos_in_space/README.md

 ## Constraints

 - Read the data directly from the API and parse the results each time the program is run.
 Don’t download the data as text and read it in.
 - Solve the problem using object-oriented programming.
 You should have at least one class.
 - Add unit tests if possible.
-Testing is important at CMM.
 At a minimum, write testable code.
-Ideally, write at least *some* tests, but leave some testing work for pairing session.

 ## Challenges